 If you plan on adventuring into the maze yourself (DON’T DO IT), I recommend bringing comfortable shoes, sunscreen, and an absolutely positive understanding of the location of the North Star.
 Also, pick up a tasty glass of apple cider at Mrs. Dawson’s cider stand before you enter or you’ll regret it.
 Much like how I regret the fact that I won’t get to see my little Susan grow up to be a beautiful woman astronaut.

 The maze’s walls are comprised of boxwood plants that stand over six feet high and are unreasonably thick and certainly unclimbable.
 This marks a change from last year’s maze, which used evergreens and didn’t kill anyone.
 Of course with all of the fall foliage, I must issue a reminder to allergy sufferers to plan accordingly.
-I must also remind my attorney to set aside a $5,000 vengeance clause to anyone who burns down Mr. Dobbs’ office at the newspaper, his home, or his person.
+I must also remind my attorney to set aside a $5,000 vengeance clause for anyone who burns down Mr. Dobbs’ office at the newspaper, his home, or his person.

 I was informed that come Halloween, a scavenger hunt will be held and the maze will be decked out with spooky decorations and costumed employees providing fun scares and thrills.
 My hope is that this review and my body, which I wish to be donated to science or mathematics, will be discovered during the hunt and thus explain my disappearance.
 I certainly hope I’m not scrawling all of this into the dirt just for myself and the spirit of the maze, which undoubtedly exists.
-The spirit refuses to let me leave, but has consented to bearing witness to my will to make it legal.
+The spirit refuses to let me leave but has consented to bearing witness to my will to make it legal.

 Overall, the Smith County impossible hedge maze provides an experience you’ll never forget, because it’ll haunt your thoughts and consume your soul.
 The maze is open Thursdays-Saturdays through November, weather and paranormal investigations permitting.